-5.3 MEF Carrier Ethernet service architecture
+6.3 Description of MEF Carrier Ethernet service architecture

 The MEF has defined a Carrier Ethernet architecture in [MEF 12.2].
-This work is aligned with and builds on the topological constructs of the Ethernet layer architecture model in [ITU-T G.8010].
+This work is aligned with and builds on the topological constructs of the Ethernet layer architecture model in ITU-T G.8010 and its amendments [ITU-T G.8010].
 Figure 4 shows a base model of an Ethernet service and the relationship between the EVC, the OVC, as well as the underlying ECs including end points and flow points (FPs).